|

 A safe deposit box at a bank is usually very safe.
 However, there is a lot of questionable information and rumors out there, so lets address them.

-Our guess is that someone mixed up something real (Executive Order 6102 was real, it was what required people to turn in their gold in 1933) with something completely different (perhaps a real notice was given out to a handful of people), and turned it into a hoax (either on purpose or by mistake).
-We have carefully examined the real Executive Order 6102, and nothing in it even suggests that safe deposit boxes were sealed.
-Sealing every safe deposit box in the country would have been a massive undertaking, and the manpower to have an IRS agent present at every opening just wasn't there.
+We have carefully examined the real Executive Order 6102 and writings of the time, and nothing in it even suggests that safe deposit boxes were sealed.
+Sealing every safe deposit box in the country would have been a massive undertaking, and the manpower to have an IRS agent present at every opening just wasn't there (there was about 1 IRS agent for every 5,000 individuals).

 First, cases like this are very rare.
 Second, none of this applies to bullion.
 If you have a 1-ounce gold bar in your safe deposit box, and it is accidentally opened and auctioned off, you will get the proceeds.
 The bar isn't going to be sold for significantly less than the spot price, and shouldn't hold sentimental value to you.